dankuck/dankuck.github.io/_drafts/national-surveys.md

 We always knew that.
 Yes, don't forget it.

-The point is not to avoid doubt, either.
+The point is not that we should avoid doubt, either.
 Doubt is the most important tool a scientist has.
 But like any tool, we must be careful and notice when it's time to put it away.
 Don't treat it like a magic wand.

 We shouldn't learn that "correlation doesn't imply causation" is useless.
 It's a very important concept.
-Its job is to remind us that we need a reason to think two things are linked, not just two lines that fit each other.
+Its job is to remind us that we need a reason to think two things are linked, not just
+<a href="http://www.tylervigen.com/">two lines that fit each other</a>.

 ## What Should We Learn?